500Foods/WelcomeToTroodon/docs/macros.md

 # ✂️ Quick Reference - Macros
-Macros are typically defined in the printer.cfg file and these macros in particular are probably already present.
+Macros are typically defined in the printer.cfg file.
+Some of these macros may already present - particularly PRINT_START and PRINT_END.
 Be sure to comment out any existing macro while testing changes, so you can revert back to the prior version if you encounter any problems.
 - [HEAT_SOAK](https://github.com/500Foods/WelcomeToTroodon/blob/main/macros/HEAT_SOAK.md) - Heat soak the printer for more consistent prints
 - [LIGHTS_TOGGLE](https://github.com/500Foods/WelcomeToTroodon/blob/main/macros/LIGHTS_TOGGLE.md) - Turn the main chamber light on or off via a macro or a KlipperScreen button
 - [PRINT_START](https://github.com/500Foods/WelcomeToTroodon/blob/main/macros/PRINT_START.md) - Runs whenever a new print job is sent to the printer